Percolation games, probabilistic cellular automata, and the hard-core model: Percolation games and probabilistic cellular automata

-It is important to note that it is not \emph{a priori} clear whether the recursion \eqref{omegarecursion} suffices to determine $\eta$ uniquely from the configuration of open and closed sites.
-Indeed, in the trivial case $p=0$ when all sites are open, we have $\eta(x)=\D$ for all $x$, but \eqref{omegarecursion} has other solutions: one is to set $\eta'(x)$ equal to $\L$ or $\W$ according to whether $x_1+x_2$ is odd or even.
+It is important to note that it is not \emph{a priori} clear whether the recursion \eqref{omegarecursion} suffices to determine $\eta$ uniquely from the percolation configuration.
+Indeed, in the trivial case $p=q=0$ when all sites are open, we have $\eta(x)=\D$ for all $x$, but \eqref{omegarecursion} has other solutions: one is to set $\eta'(x)$ equal to $\L$ or $\W$ according to whether $x_1+x_2$ is odd or even.
 Such considerations are in fact central to many of our arguments.
-One way to interpret our main result, Theorem~\ref{thm:2d}, is as saying that \eqref{omegarecursion} does have a unique solution almost surely for all $0<p<1$ (and similarly for the target game).
-In contrast, for the higher dimensional variants considered later, the analogous recursions admit multiple solutions for suitable $p$.
+One way to interpret our main result, Theorem~\ref{thm:2d}, is as saying that \eqref{omegarecursion} does have a unique solution almost surely whenever $p$ or $q$ is positive.
+In contrast, for the higher dimensional variants considered later, the analogous recursions admit multiple solutions for certain parameter values.

 Via \eqref{omegarecursion}, we can regard the configurations on successive diagonals $S_k$, as $k$ decreases, as successive states of a one-dimensional PCA.
 Let us introduce the following recoding: